Classifying matchbox manifolds: Return equivalence

-We recall some of the basic properties of the construction of foliated bundles, as needed in the following.
-Let $\fF$ be a compact topological space, and let $\Homeo(\fF)$ denote its group of homeomorphisms.
-Given a closed manifold $B$, choose a basepoint $b_0 \in B$ and let $\Lambda = \pi_1(B, b_0)$ be the fundamental group, whose elements are represented by the endpoint-homotopic classes of closed curves in $B$ with endpoints at $b_0$.
-Let $\wtB$ denote the universal covering of $B$, defined as the endpoint-homotopy classes of paths in $B$ starting at $b_0$.
-The group $\Lambda$ acts on the right on $\wtB$ by pre-composing paths representing elements of $\wtB$ with paths representing elements of $\Lambda$.
-This yields the action of $\Lambda$ on $\wtB$ by deck transformations.
-Let $\vp \colon \Lambda \to \Homeo(\fF)$ be a representation, which defines a left-action of $\Lambda$ on $\fF$ by homeomorphisms.
-Define the quotient space
+Given an action $\vp \colon G \times \fX \to \fX$, we next construct the suspension foliated space for the action.
+Let $M$ be a compact manifold without boundary, with a basepoint $x_0 \in M$ and let $G = \pi_1(M, x_0)$ denote its fundamental group based at $x_0$.
+Let $\wtpi \colon \wtM \to M$ denote the universal covering space of $M$, defined by endpoint-fixed homotopy classes of paths in $M$ with initial point $x_0$.
+Then $G$ acts on $\wtM$ on the right by deck transformations.
+Define the quotient foliated space